kelloggm/object-construction-checker/README.md

 Minor notes/caveats on these rules:
 * Lombok fields annotated with `@Singular` will be treated as defaulted (i.e. not required), because Lombok will set them to empty collections if the appropriate setter is not called.
-* If you manually provide defaults to a Lombok builder (for example by defining the builder yourself, and assigning a default value to the builder's field), the checker will treat that field as defaulted *most of the time*.
+* If you manually provide defaults to a Lombok builder (for example, by defining the builder yourself and assigning a default value to the builder's field), the checker will treat that field as defaulted *most of the time*.
 In particular, it will not treat it as defaulted across module boundaries (because the checker needs access to the source code to determine that the defaulting is occurring).